planetfederal/qgis-suite-plugin/doc/source/actions/geoserver.rst

        No validation is performed on the client side, but if the content of the editor is not a valid SLD, GeoServer will refuse to update it, and a corresponding error message shown.

    * - Set as default style
      - Sets the style as the default style for the layer.
-Only shown if the style is under a layer item.
+Only shown when the style is under a layer item.
    * - Add style to layer
      - A style can be selected in the dialog that will be shown, and it will be added as an additional style for the layer.
-Only shown if the style is under a layer item.
+Only shown when the style is under a layer item.
    * - Remove style from layer
      - Removes a style from the list of alternatives styles of the layer.
-Only shown if the style is under a layer item, and not the default style.
+Only shown when the style is under a layer item, and not the default style.

-GeoWebCache layers
+GeoWebCache Layers
 ------------------

 .. list-table::